 A MOST REMARKABLE CASE OF SCROFULA

+I have a little boy twelve years old

+whose knees have been drawn almost

+double and his joints are perfectly stiff,

+and he has been in this condition three

+years, unable to walk.
+During that time

-I have a little boy twelve years old whose knees have been drawn almohe medical board of London county exunited him and pronounced the disease ever derived.
-I then used a much adertised preparation without benefit Three weeks ago he became perfectly ised its use.
+the medical board of London county examined him and pronounced the disease

+scrofula and prescribed, but no benefit

+ever derived.
+I then used a much advertised preparation without benefit.

+Three weeks ago he became perfectly

+helpless and suffered dreadfully.

+A friend who had used B. B. advised its use.
 He has used one bottle and all pain has ceased and he can now walk.
 This has been a most wonderful action, as his complaint had baffled everything.
-I shall continue to use it on Mrs. Emma Griffiths, Unitia, Tenn., March 2, 1886.

-WEBB CITY, ARK., BLOOD.
+I shall continue to use it on WEBB CITY, ARK., BLOOD.

-Having tested B. B. B. and found it to e all that is claimed for it, I commend to any and every one suffering from blood poison.
-It has done me more good for less money and in a shorter pace of time than any blood purifier I ver used.
-I owe the comfort of my ife to its use, for I have been troubled with a severe form of blood poison for ! or 6 years and found no relief equal to that given by the use of B. B. B. W. C. McGauhey.
+Having tested B. B. B. and found it to

+be all that is claimed for it, I commend

+space of time than any blood purifier I

+ever used.
+I owe the comfort of my

+life to its use, for I have been troubled

+with a severe form of blood poison for 5

+All who desire full information about the

+All who desire inti miormation about the aguse and cure of Blood Poisons, Scrofula and crofulous swellings, Ulcers, sores, Kheumaism, Kidney Complaints, Catarria, etc., can secure by mail, free, a copy our 32 page Illustated Book of Wonders, filled with the most conderful and startling proof ever before known.

+Address, BLOOD BALM CO.,

+Atianta, Ga.

+SHOW CASES.
+WALL CASES that given by the use of B. B. B.